parke/lush/readme.txt

   A convenient way to call sh() with both
     .capture = true and .rstrip = true.
-  In other words, run command and capture its output.
-Return the
-    output as a string.
+  In other words, expand command, run the expanded command and capture its output.
+Return the output as a string.
 See sh() for details.
   Example usage:  local  ls  =  cap 'ls $path'

 cat ( path )